edongdongchen/PGD-Net/README.md

 ### Keywords

-Magnetic Resonance Fingerprinting (MRF), Physics, Proximal gradient decent (PGD), Inverse problem, Deep learning.
+Magnetic Resonance Fingerprinting (MRF), Physics, Proximal gradient Descent (PGD), Inverse problem, Deep learning.

 ### Abstract

 Consistency of the predictions with respect to the physical forward model is pivotal for reliably solving inverse problems.
 This consistency is mostly un-controlled in the current end-to-end deep learning methodologies proposed for the Magnetic Resonance Fingerprinting (MRF) problem.
-To address this, we propose PGD-Net, a learned proximal gradient decent framework that directly incorporates the forward acquisition and Bloch dynamic models within a recurrent learning mechanism.
+To address this, we propose PGD-Net, a learned proximal gradient descent framework that directly incorporates the forward acquisition and Bloch dynamic models within a recurrent learning mechanism.
 The PGD-Net adopts a compact neural proximal model for de-aliasing and quantitative inference, that can be flexibly trained on scarce MRF training datasets.
 Our numerical experiments show that the PGD-Net can achieve a superior quantitative inference accuracy, much smaller storage requirement, and a comparable runtime to the recent deep learning MRF baselines, while being much faster than the dictionary matching schemes.

 ### Requirement
 0. PyTorch >=1.0